zeroxthreef/boing/README.md

 ```

 ### Custom functions and eval
-To do anything with passed arguments, {...}, the 'e' (eval) operation needs to be used.
+To do anything with passed arguments, {...}, the `e` (eval) operation needs to be used.
 Note that the eval operation takes 2 implicit arguments, but more than that passed explicitly allow for more functionality like resetting the scope stack so that it doesn't interfere with earlier variables.

 Example:
 ```